Arvinth-Krishna/gpay_group_expense_calculator/README.md

 </p>
  </div align="center">

- This code calculates and displays total expenses of group members from a Google pay's JSON file.
-It reads group expense data, calculates the total expenses for each member across different groups, and prints the results.
+This code calculates and displays the total expenses of group members from a Google Pay JSON file.
+It reads the group expense data, calculates the total expenses for each member across different groups, and prints the results.
 It's helpful for managing shared expenses in a group.

 ## How to run this expense calculator script?